 Figma lets users collaborate in real-time to build and prototype user interfaces and web applications.
 Using vector graphics design tools, teams of designers can build complicated wireframe layouts for websites that can be resized to be optimized for screens of any given size.
 In addition, users can add interactive elements such as scrolling and hovering functionalities to their designs, letting them make sure that their webpages look and feel like modern designs.
 This lets users produce working prototypes of their webpages that can be easily tested, allowing designers to receive feedback quickly.
 Figma even allows users to export some amount of code from the prototype designs to hand off to developers once the prototype has been perfected.

-In addition, because Figma is such a potent collaboration tool, there is a massive community of designers and developers constantly creating new plug-ins, templates, and widgets for public consumption.
-Through Figma’s website and other forums, users can share new designs, provide feedback on templates, and improve on the functionality of interactive interface elements.
+In addition, because Figma is such a powerful collaboration tool, there is a massive community of designers and developers constantly creating new plug-ins, templates, and widgets for public consumption.
+Through Figma’s website and other forums, users can share new designs, provide feedback on templates, and improve the functionality of interactive interface elements.
 Every day, more and more new Figma resources are being developed.
-The resources that are being developed can help users modify and re-purpose existing resources to fit their needs better.
+These resources can help users modify and repurpose existing materials to better fit their needs.
 Thanks to the Figma community, users aren’t just able to collaborate with their team on a web design; they can collaborate with the entire community of Figma designers and developers on their web designs.

 Live Online Figma Training

-Students who don’t live near an in-person training center or want to look for other live instruction alternatives may want to consider live online training.
-These training courses mirror the instruction provided by in-person instructions, with expert teachers who can give students feedback and respond to concerns in real-time.
-They also have the advantage of being available to students across the country rather than restricted to courses in a student’s area.
-These courses have the drawback of placing more responsibility on the students, who will need to provide their technology and maintain their workstations.
+Students who don’t live near an in-person training center or want to explore other live instruction alternatives may want to consider live online training.
+These training courses mirror the instruction provided by in-person instructors, with expert teachers who can give students feedback and respond to concerns in real-time.
+They also have the advantage of being accessible to students across the country rather than restricted to local options.
+These courses do place more responsibility on the students, who will need to provide their technology and maintain their workstations.

 Noble Desktop offers many live online Figma course options for students hoping to learn web design.
 Noble offers focused courses on Figma's functionalities and more career-focused training seminars on subjects such as graphic design or web development.
-These training courses offer students the opportunity to get career-focused training in a wide range of fields to build a new career and improve their long-term career options.
+These training courses offer students the opportunity to gain career-oriented training in a wide range of fields to build a new career and improve their long-term career prospects.

 On-Demand Figma Classes

-For some students, the strict-time commitment associated with a live Figma training course may restrict their options.
+For some students, the strict time commitment associated with a live Figma training course may restrict their options.
 These students may be interested in enrolling in an asynchronous on-demand Figma class.
 These courses let students control the pace of their instruction, either speeding up or slowing down as the need arises.
-They also let students who need to take a break from their training as other life events arise.
-The drawback is that these courses require students to self-motivate and will require students to do their own troubleshooting when problems arise.
+They also benefit students who need to take breaks from their training as other life events arise.
+The drawback is that these courses require students to self-motivate and troubleshoot independently when problems arise.

 There are various options available for students to explore, and these courses can be found and compared through Noble’s On-Demand Figma search tool.
 Some on-demand courses are available through platform subscriptions, while others are self-contained and can be purchased individually.
 Some are pre-recorded lectures, while others take the form of individual modules and exercises.
 Regardless of the format, these classes are well-suited for students whose learning needs make live instruction options less viable.